PacificBiosciences/HiFi-human-WGS-WDL/README.md

 **Workflow entrypoint**: [workflows/main.wdl](workflows/main.wdl)

+Some tasks and workflows are pulled in from other repositories.
+Make sure you have initialized submodules following cloning by running:
+`git submodule update --init --recursive`

 ## Backend environments

 The workflow can be run on Azure, AWS, GCP, or HPC.
 For backend-specific configuration, see the relevant documentation: